sijal001/AI_powered_Background-Remove/README.md

 ## **Next Step**

 - Improve the dashboard for more interaction.
-- Improve the cut out of the image
+- Improve the cut out of the image.
 - Addition feature, video background removable
-- Better improve for the image
+- Further improve the model, training on different dataset.

 [**↥ Back To The Top**](#table-of-contents)